rgb-archive/spec/01-OpenSeals.md

 Each time a transaction output sealed by some proof is spent (*unsealed*), the proof becomes **historical proof** and a new proof defining new state must be created and committed to the transaction spending outputs of these *parent proofs*.
-From the point of view of the `X` *historical proof* the proofs that directly unseals its state is called **child proofs**, and the whole DAG subgraph composed of all proofs unsealing at least some of the states of the *child proofs* is named **descending graph**. **Root proof** is an origination point for a **state DAG**, which includes all descending proofs of the root proof.
+From the point of view of the `X` *historical proof* the proofs that directly unseals its state are called **child proofs**, and the whole DAG subgraph composed of all proofs unsealing at least some of the states of the *child proofs* is named **descending graph**. **Root proof** is an origination point for a **state DAG**, which includes all descending proofs of the root proof.